Traumatic Brain Injury ( TBI )

 Post-Acute Day Program (Outpatient)

-This program allows patients to receive treatment for 4 to 8 hours per day, Monday through Friday.
-During daily therapy, patients receive personal attention focused on their individual goals and needs.
+The post-acute day program at Texas-based Advantage Healthcare Systems allows you to receive treatment for 4 to 8 hours per day, Monday through Friday.
+During daily therapy, you’ll receive personal attention focused on your individual goals and needs.

-Each patient’s treatment is specifically designed around his or her unique needs and goals, offering a clear plan for reinforcing daily living skills and encouraging leisure activities.
+At Advantage Healthcare Systems, we understand that every patient’s condition is unique, so we tailor treatment to meet your unique needs and goals, offering a clear plan for reinforcing daily living skills and encouraging leisure activities.
 Each personalized plan is focused on areas such as physical functioning, communication, cognitive treatment, daily living activities, community integration, leisure activities, psychological adjustment and behavior management.

 Types of Therapy and Individual Treatments